 Prior to joining the faculty at the University of Pittsburgh School of Medicine, Dr. Hu was a senior research scientist in the Department of Genomic Medicine and Cancer Biology at the University of Texas, MD Anderson Cancer Center from 2011-17, working in the lab of Ronald DePinho, MD.
 From 2007-11 he worked with Dr. DePinho as a research scientist in the Department of Medical Oncology and Belfer Institute for Applied Cancer Science at Dana-Farber Cancer Institute at the Harvard Medical School.

-Dr. Hu’s research is focused on understanding the molecular mechanisms of brain tumors evolution, including tumor progression and recurrence after the treatment; and developing new strategies for the treatment of these devastating diseases.
+Dr. Hu’s research is focused on understanding the molecular mechanisms of brain tumor evolution, including tumor development, progression, and recurrence after the treatment; and developing new strategies for the treatment of these devastating diseases.

 Dr. Hu's publications can be reviewed through the National Library of Medicine's publication database.